Inference on LATEs with covariates: LATEs with covariates

 Within the LATE framework, causal effects are estimated of the form

 The causal effect is then a positively weighted average of covariate-specific LATEs.
-The following well-known result shows that the covariate group specific LATEs $\tau(x_g)$ are indeed identified. \begin{lemma} Assume that $\mathbb{E}[Y_{i}|Q_{i},X_{i}]$ is almost surely bounded.
-Under \cref{ass:IV} it holds that
+The following well-known result, see for instance \citet{angrist2009mostly}, shows that the covariate-specific LATEs $\tau(x_g)$ are indeed identified. \begin{lemma} Under Assumption~\ref{ass:IV},